Alexandra Braun

 Alexandra Braun Waldeck ([aleɣˈsandɾa ˈβɾawm ˈbaldek], born May 19, 1983) is a Venezuelan actress, model and beauty queen who won the 2005 edition of Miss Earth, an annual international beauty pageant promoting environmental awareness.

-Braun won four international best actress awards in various film festivals all over the world for her portrayal of the lead role in the movie, "Uma" at the London Film Festival, Monaco International Film Festival, the Milan International Film Festival and the Georgia Latino Film Festival in Atlanta; the film also won recognition in the "Film of the World" category at the International Film Festival of India and won best foreign film at the Burbank International Film Festival in the United States.
+Braun has won four international best actress awards in various film festivals all over the world for her portrayal of the lead role in the movie, "Uma" at the London Film Festival, Monaco International Film Festival, the Milan International Film Festival and the Georgia Latino Film Festival in Atlanta.
+The film also won recognition in the "Film of the World" category at the International Film Festival of India and won best foreign film at the Burbank International Film Festival in the United States.

 Early life and background

 Growing up in Caracas, Braun graduated cum laude with a bachelor's degree in Marketing and Advertising.
 Her family was from Germany but migrated to Venezuela after World War II.

 Braun competed in the 2005 Miss Venezuela pageant, and represented Nueva Esparta where she placed first runner-up; she was then selected by Sambil Model Caracas to represent Venezuela at Miss Earth held in Manila, Philippines.
 She was crowned Miss Earth 2005 on October 23, 2005, where eighty contestants from all over the world took part in the competition.
 Braun also won the Best in Swimsuit.
 She was the first Venezuelan to win the competition.
 Her win made Venezuela the second country after Brazil to win all of the "Big Four" pageants.

 Braun crowned her successor, Hil Hernández, during the 2006 Miss Earth pageant finale on November 26, 2006, held at the National Museum in Manila, Philippines.
 Her Miss Earth Venezuela successor, Marianne Puglia, was crowned Miss Earth Fire, the equivalent of 3rd runner up.
 She now has a career as an actress in Venezuela.